pedro-hs/checkbox.sh/README.md

 - Doesn't work well in some bash versions in mac (I will fix this as soon as possible)
 - Uses bash array, so bash or similars are needed to run this script
-- Terminal must have +8 lines for the script works (except for customizations in --message)
+- Terminal must have at least 8 lines for the script works.
+Maybe breaks in some cases with --message too.
+Resize terminal and press 'r'
-- Doesn't have any test until now
+- Don't have unit test